scabon/simple-share/docs/code/powershell/powershell.md

         # Command to launch
         [string]$Command
     )
-    # The following will start the wrong version of powershell (on my system), that also points to another profile file...
-    # Start-Process powershell -Verb runAs
     [string]$ArgsList = "-NoExit"
     if( $Command.Length -gt 0 ) {
         $ArgsList += " -Command $Command"